umarhassan-mitodl/17.50-spring-2014/content/pages/syllabus.md

 I will read a sample of the papers and the TA will read and grade all of them.
 If you do not like the grade the TA gave you, you may appeal to me.
 You will then receive the grade I give, whether higher or lower.
 Of course, you may also ask for me to read and comment on any paper you submit _without_ appealing your grade if you simply want my feedback.

-Extensive resources are available to you if you want help with writing, such as the {{% resource_link "9ed22c1d-d76a-4ac5-8e08-a66c9822d86c" "MIT Writing and Communication Center" %}}, the TA, the course website, and the instructor.
+Extensive resources are available to you if you want help with writing, such as the [MIT Writing and Communication Center](http://cmsw.mit.edu/writing-and-communication-center/), the TA, the course website, and the instructor.
 Some hints for writing papers are attached; we urge you to internalize them.

 For further detail, please see the {{% resource_link 06c3a5bc-1490-018b-af04-49d8a72bcb9d "Assignments" %}} section.